Myrmod/SvelteKit-offline/README.md

 npm run dev -- --open
 ```

+Your service worker will not be testable with this.

 ## Building

 Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
 Then: